Every older adult deserves to be respected and protected. Every older adult has the right to safety and self-determination.

 What are the signs of elder abuse? ?
 It isn’t always easy to recognize elder abuse.
 Some signs are more obvious than others.
 See below for a list of signs to be aware of in your life or in the life of someone you care about.

-Elder Abuse: How SAFE Can Help
+Elder Abuse: How CHANA Can Help

 No victim should suffer in silence.

-SAFE’s crisis intervention services encompass short-term immediate assistance and support for urgent safety issues.
+Our crisis intervention services encompass short-term immediate assistance and support for urgent safety issues.
 Regardless of whether someone chooses to remain in her or his home or seeks to leave, we encourage people to discuss their situation with one of our experienced, caring staff members.
 Together, we will evaluate the danger level and help the client devise a plan for increased safety at home, work, and in the community.

-SAFE's crisis intervention services include:
+Crisis intervention services include:

 - Education and guidance about legal options and resources